Do you want to declutter paper in your home or office?

-Need help identifying what to keep and what to toss?
+Need help identifying which papers to keep and which papers to toss?

 Paper clutter can easily overrun a house or apartment.